Skip to content

 GraphQL ConceptRails Analogy

-TypesLike serializers or presenters — define the shape of data
+Typesserializers or presenters; the shape of data

 Here’s a GraphQL query that fetches an article with its author name: